Amber Glass Rectangular Dish with Faceted Design

 Weight & Feel

-Based on its size and solid glass material, the dish likely has a moderate and substantial weight, feeling solid in the hand.
+Based on its size and solid glass construction, this dish would likely feel fairly substantial and dense in the hand, indicating robust utility.

 Condition